Midazolam: Detection in body fluids

 Concentrations of midazolam or its major metabolite, 1-hydroxymidazolam glucuronide, may be measured in plasma, serum, or whole blood to monitor for safety in those receiving the drug therapeutically, to confirm a diagnosis of poisoning in hospitalized patients, or to assist in a forensic investigation of a case of fatal overdosage.
 Patients with renal dysfunction may exhibit prolongation of elimination half-life for both the parent drug and its active metabolite, with accumulation of these two substances in the bloodstream and the appearance of adverse depressant effects.

 Interactions

-Protease inhibitors, nefazodone, sertraline, grapefruit, fluoxetine, erythromycin, diltiazem, clarithromycin inhibit the metabolism of midazolam, leading to a prolonged action.
-St John's wort, rifapentine, rifampin, rifabutin, phenytoin enhance the metabolism of midazolam leading to a reduced action.
-Sedating antidepressants, antiepileptic drugs such as phenobarbital, phenytoin and carbamazepine, sedative antihistamines, opioids, antipsychotics and alcohol enhance the sedative effects of midazolam.
+Protease inhibitors, nefazodone, sertraline, grapefruit, fluoxetine, erythromycin, diltiazem, and clarithromycin inhibit the metabolism of midazolam, leading to a prolonged action.
+St John's wort, rifapentine, rifampin, rifabutin, and phenytoin enhance the metabolism of midazolam leading to a reduced action.
+Sedating antidepressants, antiepileptic drugs (e.g., phenobarbital, phenytoin, and carbamazepine), first-generation antihistamines, opioids, antipsychotics, and alcohol enhance the sedative effects of midazolam.
 Midazolam is metabolized almost completely by cytochrome P450-3A4.
 Atorvastatin administration along with midazolam results in a reduced elimination rate of midazolam.
 St John's wort decreases the blood levels of midazolam.
 Grapefruit juice reduces intestinal 3A4 and results in less metabolism and higher plasma concentrations.